hotosm/fmtm/INSTALL.md

 > NOTE: This is an installation guide to quickly get the fmtm app up and running.
-For a detailed guide on how to install the fmtm app using different methods and contributing, checkout the [docs](./docs)
+For a detailed guide on how to install the fmtm app using different methods and contributing, checkout the [dev docs](https://hotosm.github.io/fmtm/dev/Setup/)

 # Table of Contents